dodeeric/pdf2epubEX/README.md

 You need to install Docker which is available for all computer operating systems: Linux, Windows and MacOS.
 See [here](https://docs.docker.com/engine/install).

-#### Install Docker Desktop for Windows ####

-If you are running Microsoft Windows 10 Home edition:

-1. Install WSL1 (Windows Subsystem Linux), then update to WSL2.
-See [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Remark: if you are running Microsoft Windows 10, you will first have to install WSL1 (Windows Subsystem Linux), then update to WSL2.
-2. Download and install Docker Desktop for Windows (Stable channel).
-See [here](https://docs.docker.com/docker-for-windows/install-windows-home/).

-Then you can open the PowerShell or the Command Prompt terminal.

-#### Install Docker Desktop for MacOS ####

-If you are running MacOS: Download and install Docker Desktop for MacOS (Stable channel).
-See [here](https://docs.docker.com/docker-for-mac/install).

-Then you can open the terminal (idem as for Linux).

 ## Parameters